giantswarm/docs/src/content/advanced/gitops/index.md

 kubectl create -f management-clusters/MC_NAME/secrets/MC_NAME.gpgkey.enc.yaml
 ```

-Now, in order to safely store the key in the repo we can encode the yaml file using `sops`:
+Now, in order to safely store the key in the repo we can encode the YAML file using `sops`:

 ```nohighlight
 sops --encrypt --in-place management-clusters/MC_NAME/secrets/${MC_NAME}.gpgkey.enc.yaml